-■ all classroom instruction at the IBS is in English; however, IBS does not provide English language or English as a Second Language instruction or services,

-■ all immigration and visa issues are handled by the Graduate Theological Union Admissions Office, address and telephone numbers above.

-Guidelines for Completing Program

-II.C.1.
-Movement Through the Program Assuming that a student has started in September, and has already fulfilled the language requirement or takes care of it during the summers or in some other fashion, the following outlines the steps in moving through the program in an efficient manner.
+all classroom instruction at the IBS is in English; however, IBS does not provide English language or English as a Second Language instruction or services, all immigration and visa issues are handled by the Graduate Theological Union Admissions Office, address and telephone numbers above.
+Guidelines for Completing Program II.C.1.
+Movement Through the Program Assuming that a student has started in September, and has already fulfilled the language requirement, fulfills it during the summers or in some other fashion, the following outlines the steps in moving through the program in an efficient manner.
+These are general guidelnes, and need to be modified for individual student's needs, such as whether they are pursuing an academic program (48 semester units) or a ministerial or chaplaincy program (72 semester units).
 Particular attention should be given to the stages in the thesis process.

-1ST SEMESTER:
+IST SEMESTER:

 12 units of coursework (4 courses), including Introduction to Shin Buddhist Thought and Buddhist Traditions of South Asia.
 Since the thesis committee requires that one of its members be from a GTU school other than the IBS, it is a good idea to begin to take some of the five courses required at other GTU schools as soon as possible.

-2ND semester:
+2ND SEMESTER: